-Seven San Antonio Police Officers Injured in Shooting Incident with Barricaded Suspect - PRESS AI WORLD
+Seven San Antonio Police Officers Shot While Responding to a "Suicide in Progress" Call - PRESS AI WORLD

 PRESSAI

-• Seven San Antonio police officers were shot while responding to a suicide in progress call.
+• Seven police officers were shot in San Antonio while responding to a "suicide in progress" call.

 • All injured officers are expected to survive, with non-life-threatening injuries reported.